aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## Template Compliance

 - Always render responses with the exact structure from `docs/summary_template_v1.md`.
 The opening code block must read `Summary Template v3.0`.
-- Populate every “Key statements” / “Key bindings” bullet by quoting the raw code you just downloaded (no pre-built arrays are provided).
-If you intentionally skip a candidate control/method, state the reason.
+- Populate every “Key statements” / “Key bindings” bullet using the detailed arrays supplied by the backend.
+If an array is empty, state `None` to show it was considered.
 - Snippets must contain the actual AX statements—never placeholders.
 Pull every snippet from the `source` / `sources` payloads and follow with commentary so non-technical readers understand the behavior.
 Cite method names, data sources, and line numbers.

 ## Additional Rules